0xSh4dy/archives_sh4dy.com/notes/pwn/userland_stack.md

 pwndbg> p/x $rbp
 $1 = 0x7fffffffddd0
 ```
-The return address is present 8 bytes after the pointer stored at rbp i.e `0x7fffffffddd8`.
+The return address is stored at the location 8 bytes after the pointer stored at rbp i.e at `0x7fffffffddd8`.
+The current return address is `0x00007ffff7c00083` which means that the program will jump to `0x00007ffff7c00083` after executing the current function.
 We can call any arbitrary function if me manage to overwrite the return address with the address of the function we wanna call.
 ```
 pwndbg> p &callme
 $2 = (<text variable, no debug info> *) 0x4011b6 <callme()>